spritely/Foundations.WebApi/README.md

 # Spritely.Foundations.WebApi
 Provides a default starting point for setting up an Owin WebApi service which includes Its.Configuration and Its.Log with a set of classes that preconfigure numerous defaults.
 This service can run with or without IIS, however the usage is slightly different as explained below.
+Please note that package author only runs services as console applications now so it is possible that newer features will not work correctly under IIS.
+If Web Api has sufficiently abstracted the host then this shouldn't be a concern.

 ## Usage
 Add the NuGet package to your project which will provide it with all the necessary dependencies.
 Create a Startup.cs file with the following content: